 Best User Provisioning Software

-There are several user provisioning tools on the market, and whichever one you choose should match the following criteria.
+There are several automated user provisioning tools on the market, and whichever one you choose should match the following criteria.
 There are also several best practices you should follow when it comes to using provisioning software and access rights management.

 First, whatever solution you choose should be comprehensive with respect to its features, should have a good user experience, should be able to work quickly and automatically, and should reduce overheads instead of increasing them.
 User account management software should be able to automatically provision and deactivate accounts, allow self-service or delegated access requests, and should include the ability to report on user permissions and high-risk accounts while keeping a record of data access.

 Next, ensure you have taken a thorough inventory of all your most important and most sensitive applications, directories, and users.
 It can be hard to allocate the appropriate security risks or permissions if you don’t know which parts of your organization should have limited access or which may be subject to compliance requirements.

 Once you begin to implement your user provisioning process, ensure you have clear benchmarks for determining whether it’s effective.
 For example, measure how much time each week your administrator spends on user provisioning and deprovisioning and then compare this to how much time they spend with a tool.
 Be clear on the scope of your user provisioning process, including which working groups and teams are included, and start with one or two teams if necessary when you’re testing out new software.